-Is PhaseBio Pharmaceuticals, Inc. (NASDAQ:PHAS) worth your attention right now?
-Money managers are in an optimistic mood.
-The number of long hedge fund positions increased by 4 lately.
-Our calculations also showed that PHAS isn’t among the 30 most popular stocks among hedge funds (see the video below).
-PHAS was in 8 hedge funds’ portfolios at the end of June.
-There were 4 hedge funds in our database with PHAS positions at the end of the previous quarter.
+Is PhaseBio Pharmaceuticals, Inc. (NASDAQ:PHAS) the right investment to pursue these days?
+The best stock pickers are in a bullish mood.
+The number of long hedge fund bets increased by 2 in recent months.
+Our calculations also showed that PHAS isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).

 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.